BorysSzk/dexter-text-mining/README.md

 ```

 > [!IMPORTANT]
-> **If you are only interested in running the Shiny web app (showcase of the analysis)** go to `Running "Dexter" text mining analysis` part down below
+> If you are only interested in running the Shiny web app (showcase of the analysis) go to `Running *Dexter* text mining analysis` part down below

-**If you are interested in the whole project, including R code of the text mining**:
+If you are interested in the whole project, including R code of the text mining:
 Run the following command to install the packages:
 ```sh
 source("install-packages.R")